 All figures are reported figures before exceptional items in £'m unless stated otherwise.

 |Dividends per share (pence)||14.0||14.0||14.0||14.0||14.0|

-*2016 figures are adjusted for the impact of £3.5m of costs in relation to the restructuring of certain sales businesses and central support functions.
+**2016 figures were adjusted for the impact of £3.5m of restructuring costs.

 (4) FX impacted positively on our results YoY on a reported basis.

 Our business model is well diversified across geographies and sectors, while focusing on markets that meet certain criteria to drive profitable growth.
 We cover the different and complementary revenue streams of both contract and permanent recruitment